felipescheidt/hello-ipc-cpp/README.md

 cmake ..
 cmake --build .
 ```
+After the commands above you will be able to find the binary in build/ dir.

-Or, if you need to enable debug symbols:
+If you need to enable debug symbols:
 ```bash
 mkdir build/ && cd build/
 cmake -DCMAKE_BUILD_TYPE=Debug ..
 cmake --build .
 ```

-Running unit tests:
+Unit tests:
 ```bash
 mkdir build/ && cd build/
 cmake -Dhello_ipc_ENABLE_UNIT_TESTING=ON ..